makefu/magnets/README.md

 FUCKING MAGNETS HOW DO THEY WORK?
 ---------------------------------

-This project is designed to be a modular image grabber/crawler.
+This project is designed to be a modular image grabber/crawler written in node.js.

 It's main purpose is derived from this XKCD quote: